geekodour/o/content/docs/colophon.md

 The [source is hosted on GitHub](https://github.com/geekodour/o).
 It's a couple of org files exported to markdown with awesome `ox-hugo`.
 The site is then pushed to the forge and netlify picks it up from there.
 I love my current workflow the most compared to all the other previous blogging workflows.

+I can’t claim to have originated many of the ideas [here](https://alexvermeer.com/wp-content/uploads/8760-hours.pdf).
+It builds off many hours of reading many articles and blogs and other things, which are attributed when possible.

 ## Things I want to add later {#things-i-want-to-add-later}